apache/superset/UPDATING.md

 ### Breaking Changes

+- [26369](https://github.com/apache/superset/issues/26369): Removes the Filter Sets feature including the deprecated `DASHBOARD_NATIVE_FILTERS_SET` feature flag and all related API endpoints.
+The feature is permanently removed as it was not being actively maintained, it was not widely used, and it was full of bugs.
+We also considered that if we were to provide a similar feature, it would be better to re-implement it from scratch given the amount of technical debt that the current implementation has.
+The previous value of the feature flag was `False` and now the feature is permanently removed.
 - [26343](https://github.com/apache/superset/issues/26343): Removes the deprecated `ENABLE_EXPLORE_DRAG_AND_DROP` feature flag.
 The previous value of the feature flag was `True` and now the feature is permanently enabled.
 - [26331](https://github.com/apache/superset/issues/26331): Removes the deprecated `DISABLE_DATASET_SOURCE_EDIT` feature flag.
 The previous value of the feature flag was `False` and now the feature is permanently removed.